 from an Aesthetic Realism public seminar, with a discussion of Sophia Baines, a central character in Arnold Bennett’s novel

 A subject crucial for everyone is: What does it mean to be important?
 Like many women, I thought I’d be important if I could have an unmistakably big effect on people—especially men.
-I felt triumphant when, after flirting with a man at the deli where I got my lunch, he winked, gave me a discount on my order, and threw in a little something extra.
+I felt triumphant when, after flirting with a man at the deli where I often got my lunch, he winked, gave me a discount on my order, and threw in a little something extra.
 I told of this in an Aesthetic Realism consultation.
 “So,” my consultants asked, “you were flirting for economic reasons?”
 Meanwhile, I said, I felt guilty.
 The reason, I learned, was that, despite my seeming victory, I’d undermined my deepest hope.
-The importance I really wanted was not based on seeing people with contempt, as existing to serve and glorify me, but on seeing meaning, real import, in them.
+The importance I really wanted was not based on seeing people with contempt, as existing to serve and glorify me, but on seeing their meaning, their real import.

 Explained Mr. Siegel in his definitive lecture Mind and Importance: